Muscat Oman Travel Guide

 Muscat has a surprising array of natural attractions, from metropolitan nature reserves to rugged coastlines and dramatic geological formations.

-A large urban park with a lake, playgrounds, and green spaces, popular for families.
+A large urban park with a lake, playgrounds, and green spaces, well-liked by families.

 Features the frankincense burner monument and delivers excellent views of Muttrah Corniche.